edunad/prop_mesh/README.md

 ## NOTES
 - Only .obj models are supported!
-- When using QUBE make sure you at least have a [b]Prop Protection ADDON[/b] (else it will use SetOwner to determine the owner, preventing you from grabbing it!)
+- When using QUBE make sure you at least have a **Prop Protection ADDON** (else it will use SetOwner to determine the owner, preventing you from grabbing it!)
-- If you want to use it [b]SINGLEPLAYER[/b], make sure "Local Server" is ticked!
-Do not start it PURE SINGLEPLAYER
+- If you want to use it **SINGLEPLAYER**, make sure "Local Server" is ticked! **DO NOT START IT IN PURE SINGLEPLAYER**

 ## COMMANDS
 ```